Keeping Your Baby in a Rear-Facing Car Seat

 1. Rear-Facing Only Seats

-Once your child outgrows these rear-facing only seats, you can switch to a convertible or 3-in-1 seat, as these seats will allow your child to ride rear-facing for longer.
+Once your child outgrows these rear-facing only seats, you can switch to an extended rear facing seat,convertible or 3-in-1 seat, as these seats will allow your child to ride rear-facing for longer.

 2. Convertible Seats

 These are called convertible seats as they can be used both for the rear-facing and forward-facing riding position.
 You can start your child out in the rear-facing position until your child exceeds the weight limit of the seat for the rear-facing position.
-Convertible seats are especially great for extending your child’s time riding in the rear-facing position, as the weight limit for the rear-facing position on convertible seats is much higher than rear-facing only seats, usually in the range of 40-50 pounds.
-Once they exceed this number, you can “convert” the seat into a forward-facing seat.
+Convertible seats are especially great for extending your child’s time riding in the rear-facing position, as the weight limit for the rear-facing position on convertible seats is much higher than infant seats, usually in the range of 18kg.
+Once they exceed this number, you can sometimes “convert” the seat into a forward-facing seat to extend its life.

-This seat is a great investment as your child will be able to use the seat for longer.
+This seat can be a great investment as your child will likely be able to use the seat for longer.
 However, convertible seats are usually quite bulky.
 Also, unlike rear-facing only car seats, convertible car seats don’t double as a carrier, and are generally hard to transport.

 3. 3-in-1 Seats